Establishing CP Violation in $b$-Baryon Decays

-\textit{Conclusions.}\textemdash{} This Letter presented the first full QCD dynamical analysis on two-body hadronic $\Lambda_b$ baryon decays in the PQCD approach.
-Our study elucidates the reason for the observed small CPVs in the $\Lambda_b\to p\pi^-,pK^-$ decays, in contrast to the sizable CPVs in the similar $B$ meson decays.
-The partial-wave CPVs in the $\Lambda_b\to p\pi^-$ decay could reach $10\%$ potentially, but the destruction between them leads to the small CPV.
-The direct CPV of the $\Lambda_b\to pK^-$ mode is primarily attributed to the modest S-wave CPV.
-We have also extended our analysis by investigating the CPVs in the channels with vector and axial-vector final states.
-Our predictions suggest that certain partial-wave CPVs in bottom baryon decays can be large enough, and probed experimentally to search for baryon CPVs.
-This work opens up avenues for deeply understanding the dynamics involved in baryon decays and for unveiling CPV in these processes.
+\textit{Conclusion}\textemdash{} The rich data samples and complicated dynamics in multibody bottom baryon decays offer high prospects for exploring baryon CPVs.
+This Letter presented the first full QCD analysis on two-body hadronic $\Lambda_b$ decays in the PQCD approach.
+Our predictions for the total and partial-wave CPVs of the considered modes are summarized and compared with the available data for bottom hadron decays in Fig.~\ref{fig:EXPandPQCD}.
+The study elucidates the mechanism responsible for the measured small CPVs in $\Lambda_b\to p\pi^-,pK^-$, in contrast to the sizable CPVs in the similar $B$ meson decays.
+The partial-wave CPVs in $\Lambda_b\to p\pi^-$ reach $10\%$ potentially, but the destruction between them leads to the tiny CPV.
+The direct CPV of $\Lambda_b\to pK^-$ is primarily attributed to the modest $S$-wave CPV.
+We have also extended our investigation to the CPVs in the modes with vector and axial-vector final states.
+Our work suggests that certain partial-wave CPVs in bottom baryon decays, especially those related to angular distributions, can be sufficiently significant, and probed experimentally to establish baryon CPVs.
+It opens up avenues for deeply understanding the dynamics in heavy baryon decays and their CPVs.

+\textit{Note added}\textemdash The LHCb Collaboration has reported the first observation of the direct CPV in $\Lambda_b$ baryon decays \cite{LHCb:2025ray} recently.
+This discovery undoubtedly marks a significant milestone in the relevant fields.

-\textit{Acknowledgement.}\textemdash The authors would like to express their gratitude to Pei-Rong Li for generously providing an access to computing resources.
-Special thanks are extended to Ding-Yu Shao, Yan-Qing Ma, Jian Wang and Jun Hua for their valuable comments.
-This work was supported in part by Natural Science Foundation of China under grant No. 12335003, and by the Fundamental Research Funds for the Central Universities under No. lzujbky-2024-oy02.
+\textit{Acknowledgement}\textemdash We acknowledge Jun Hua, Yan-Qing Ma, Ding-Yu Shao, and Jian Wang, for their helpful suggestions on the numerical calculations, and Pei-Rong Li and Yan-Xi Zhang for their valuable comments on the experimental measurements.
+This work was supported in part by Natural Science Foundation of China under Grant No. 12335003, the Fundamental Research Funds for the Central Universities under No. lzujbky-2023-stlt01 and No. lzujbky-2024-oy02, and the Super Computing Center at Lanzhou University.